FENECON Home 10 assembly and operating instructions

 Installation conditions

-• Maintain a distance of at least 300 mm above the inverter.
+• Keep a distance of at least 300 mm above the inverter.

 • Keep a distance of at least 500 mm below the inverter (cable ducts are not measured here).